thinkb4/a-walk-in-graphql/lessons/day_05/day_05.md

 Underestimating things is dangerous, especially when it comes to software engineering, and particularly when the same term is used across technologies and you're tempted to assume they work just like the other one works. **Interfaces** is one of these cases.

-Let's start with the spec and gradually break it down and understand how the "Interface" has similarities and differences from e.g OOP Interface implementation in Java or other language.
+Let's start with the spec and gradually break it down and understand how the "Interface" has similarities and differences from e.g. OOP Interface implementation in Java or other language.

 > GraphQL interfaces represent a list of named fields and their arguments.
 GraphQL objects can then implement these interfaces which requires that the object type will define all fields defined by those interfaces.
 >